 Hi, I’m Emilee Bryce Perdue.
 I am a daughter, a writer, and a friend.
-Like any sane person, I love dogs and Friends and coffee.
-I prefer sunrises over sunsets.
-I use too many exclamation points in my emails.
-I can’t decide whether I can live without ketchup or peanut butter.
-Please don’t force me to make that decision.
-Little Women is both my favorite book and movie, respectively (it goes unsaid that I am referencing the 2019 Greta Gerwig adaption).
-I am earning two bachelor’s degrees not because I am overly studious, but rather because I am overly indecisive.
+Like any sane person, I love dogs and the show Friends and coffee.
+I prefer sunrises over sunset and I use too many exclamation points in my emails.
+I can’t decide whether I can live without ketchup or peanut butter, so please don’t force me to make that decision.
+Little Women is both my favorite book and movie (it goes unsaid that I am referencing the 2019 Greta Gerwig adaption).
+I am earning two bachelor’s degrees not because I am overly studious, but because I am overly indecisive.

 One of my favorite things to do is ask my friends (and sometimes strangers) very random, very specific questions.
 I find it helps me get a good idea of who they are.
 To properly introduce myself to you, I am going to ask myself eight very random, very specific questions.

 - What is the best place you have ever visited?
 I believe that each destination I travel to makes its mark on me in some way.
 I hold each of my travels dear to my heart, but I think the best place I have visited (so far) is Exuma, Bahamas.
 I went to the island during a spring break trip in high school and I fell in love with it.
 Exuma had the prettiest waters and the kindest people.
 Exuma isn’t a tourist resort style island; it is a lush and authentic tropical fairytale.
 A close second to Exuma would be Chinatown in New York City.
 Very different but thrilling just the same!
 I mean, I watched a man light a fake Louis Vuitton bag on fire – and it didn’t burn.
 I can’t tell you why.
 I still think about it.
 Where else can I get this quality of entertainment?